Santa Barbara Car Accident Lawyers

 Drivers who negligently operate their vehicles and hurt other people should be held accountable for the costs of their carelessness.
 After a crash, you should get immediate medical attention and call a lawyer at once.

 Two large SUVs colliding at slow speeds might not cause injuries to the occupants, but a commercial truck going the same speed, hitting a motorcyclist, will likely be fatal.
 The most common injuries we see in Ventura, Santa Barbara, and Goleta collisions include:

 - Broken bones: The impact of two cars slamming into each other can cause broken bones for the people within, especially the drivers, who can strike the steering wheel if no airbags deploy.
 The hands and wrists are often used to absorb impact during a collision, so it is not uncommon for bones in this area to be fractured as well.

-- Soft tissue damage: Muscles, tendons, and ligaments are easily damaged in a serious car crash.
+- Soft tissue damage: Muscles, tendons, and ligaments are easily damaged in a serious car crash, especially to the neck and shoulder.
+Whiplash is one example.
 Damage to soft tissue can take weeks or months to heal, often requiring surgery and physical therapy to completely mend.